 " I would like in particular to recall and recommend the ancient tradition of Lectio Divina: the diligent reading of Sacred Scripture accompanied by prayer brings about that intimate dialogue in which the person reading hears God who is speaking, and in praying, responds to him with trusting openness of heart (cf. Dei Verbum- n.25) If it is effectively promoted, this practice will bring to the Church - I am convinced of it - a new spiritual springtime."

 Lectio Divina is not a catechesis or a teaching but it is a prayer, a divine reading, a personal encounter with God in Sacred Scripture.
 Each episode begins with a glimpse of Cardinal Collins presiding over Vespers at St. Michael's Cathedral in downtown Toronto.
 Lectio Divina follows immediately afterwards.
 In each session, Cardinal Collins slowly reads an excerpt from Scripture, offers a short reflection, and invites the congregation to quietly meditate on the passage.
 More than that, Lectio Divina is not intended to increase our intellectual knowledge of the Bible [though it also has that effect]; instead, it is intended to draw us closer to God, and to transform our attitudes and behaviour.

-The theme for the 2012/13 series is The Year of Faith.
-This year's Lectio Divina will focus on the scriptural passages that highlight what is meant by being a witness to Christ, and how the many stories that make up our Catholic belief inspire us to have faith.
+The theme for the 2013/14 series is The Gospel of Mark.
+This year's Lectio Divina will focus on the scriptural passages that highlight the miracles and teachings of Jesus as found in Mark’s Gospel.